SergioMendesBorges/HelloWorldGitHub/README.md

 # HelloWorldGitHub
+C
+C
+C
-This is the first repository to test the connection between local and remote repository.
+This s the first repository to test the connection between local and remote repository.